zardini123/KiCad-Component-Manager/README.md

 - Quit KiCad
   - Once symbol and footprint libraries are loaded, they seem to persist until end of session
-- Import part
+- Import part by running `add` command
-  - Run @TODO
 - Upgrade symbol libraries to modern format
   - Open KiCad
   - Enter KiCad Symbol Editor